Montelukast (By mouth)

 - This medicine may make you dizzy or drowsy.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Restlessness, anxiety, feeling irritable, disoriented, mood or behavior changes, or thoughts of hurting yourself or others.
+- Restlessness, anxiety, irritability, mood or behavior changes, or thoughts of hurting yourself or others

 If you notice these less serious side effects, talk with your doctor: